Particular/docs.particular.net/samples/multi-tenant/ravendb/sample.md

 #### Outbox cleanup

-The built-in Outbox cleanup does not work in a multi-tenant environment because it executes in the context of the shared database while the Outbox documents are stored in the tenant databases.
+The built-in Outbox cleanup does not work in a multi-tenant environment because it’s executed in the context of the shared database, while Outbox documents are stored in the tenants’ database.
 For that reason it needs to be disabled.

 snippet: DisableOutboxCleanup

-Alternative solution needs to be configured.
 The simplest way to ensure that the dispatched Outbox documents are removed is to use the RavenDB [Document expiration](https://ravendb.net/docs/article-page/3.5/Csharp/server/bundles/expiration) bundle.
-Following code ensures that tenant databases are created with this bundle enabled:
+Following code ensures that tenants’ databases are created with this bundle enabled:

 snippet: CreateDatabase